botirmasharipov/Dice-Game-Kotlin/README.md

 Click 'OK' to begin the deployment process.
 Once the deployment is complete, you should see your app installed on your Android device.

-## Deploying to a Deploying to a virtual device through Android Studio:
+## Deploying to a virtual device through Android Studio:
 1. You have to open the AVD Manager in Android Studio by going to Tools.
 2. Then Create a new virtual device by clicking the "Create Virtual Device" button.
 3. Select the type of device you want to emulate and click "Next".